 Best cocktail bars in Boston

 The Hawthorne is a swanky lounge spread over several subterranean rooms in the Hotel Commonwealth.
-It can be difficult to find a free space on one of the many couches, but the classic cocktails and tasty small plates are worth the wait.
-(The soft pretzel with bourbon mustard pairs well with nearly everything.)
+It can be difficult to find a free space on one of the many couches, but the perfectly-executed cocktails—both classic and inventive—are worth the wait.
+A variety of small plates keeps the fun going; the soft pretzel with bourbon mustard pairs well with nearly everything.

-One of the city’s most exciting mixologists can be found a 30-minute drive outside the city, in Woburn.
-Ran Duan took over the drink menu at his parents’ suburban Chinese restaurant and turned it into an experimental bar program that draws cocktail connoisseurs from all over.
-Duan even won an award at the Bacardi Legacy Global Cocktail Competition for his Father’s Advice (rum, amaro, vermouth, sherry, creme de banana).
-In Baldwin & Sons Trading Company, the bar within the bar within the restaurant, things get downright kitschy, with tiki glassware and dry-ice effects.
+One of the city’s most exciting mixologists can be found out in Woburn.
+Ran Duan took over the drink menu at his parents' suburban Chinese restaurant and turned it into an outré bar program that draws cocktail connoisseurs from all over.
+Classic drinks like pisco punches get bracing updates (pineapple vinegar?); Duan even won an award at the Bacardi Legacy Global Cocktail Competition for his Father's Advice (rum, amaro, vermouth, sherry, creme de banana).
+In Baldwin & Sons Trading Company, the bar within the bar within the restaurant, things get downright kitschy, with tiki glassware and dry ice effects.

 Brick & Mortar is just as hard to find as its predecessor, the Enormous Room, but once you head through the nondescript door and up the stairs, the similarities end.
 A giant horseshoe-shaped bar and ample bar stool seating have replaced the low, rug-clad seating platforms and hybrid drink/bathroom line.
 The cocktails shine and the bar snacks (which include bacon-wrapped dates and deep fried house made pickles) fuel the fun.